CircleCI-Public/cimg-base/README.md

 `edge` - This image tag points to the latest version of the Base image.
 This tag is built from the `HEAD` of the `main` branch.
-The `edge` tag is intended to be used as a testing version of the image with the most recent changes however not guaranteed to be all that stable
+The `edge` tag is intended to be used as a testing version of the image with the most recent changes however not guaranteed to be all that stable.
-Software an be added for test that might actually be removed before the next monthly snapshot..
+Software can be added for tests that might actually be removed before the next monthly snapshot.
 This tag is not recommended for production software.

 `current` - This image tag points to the most recent monthly snapshot.